-Libya's PM, eastern commander set to commit to ceasefire, election - French draft
+Libya's PM, eastern commander commit to ceasefire, election

 4 Min Read

-CELLE-SAINT-CLOUD, France (Reuters) - The French presidency hopes Libya's Prime Minister Fayez al-Serraj and the divided country's eastern commander Khalifa Haftar will on Tuesday agree on a conditional ceasefire and to work towards elections, according to a draft statement it mistakenly sent.
+CELLE-SAINT-CLOUD, France (Reuters) - Libyan Prime Minister Fayez al-Serraj and the divided country's eastern commander Khalifa Haftar committed to a conditional ceasefire and to work towards holding elections next spring in talks chaired by French President Emmanuel Macron on Tuesday.

-The two men were due to meet President Emmanuel Macron in the afternoon, just outside Paris, in a second encounter between the rivals since talks in Abu Dhabi in May that produced little concrete progress.

-"We commit to a ceasefire and to refrain from any use of armed force for any purpose that does not strictly constitute counter-terrorism," they said in the draft statement, which Macron's Elysee office later said was a working document that had been emailed prematurely.

 Past attempts at peace deals in oil-producing Libya have often been scuttled by internal divisions among the myriad of competing armed groups that have emerged since rebels toppled strongman Muammar Gaddafi in 2011.

+"We commit to a ceasefire and to refrain from any use of armed force for any purpose that does not strictly constitute counter-terrorism," the rivals said in a rare statement agreed in the second encounter between the rivals since talks in Abu Dhabi in May that produced little concrete progress.

-Serraj and Haftar are set to commit to working for elections as soon as possible from July 25 under U.N. supervision, the document added.
+Serraj and Haftar agreed to work to hold elections as soon as possible under U.N. supervision, the document added.
+Macron said they had agreed on spring next year.

-The draft statement was the result of negotiations between emissaries of the Libyan rivals and French officials but its content could still be subject to some changes, a source at the Elysee said.

-The French initiative has angered officials in Italy, which has previously taken the lead in efforts to bring peace to its former North African colony and borne the brunt of successive waves of African migrants who have crossed the Mediterranean from Libya.

 Western governments are pushing a U.N.-backed political agreement to unify the country under which Serraj's Tripoli-based government was installed.
 One key sticking point has been the role Haftar could play and who would control Libya's army.